SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

         In C, adding an extra zero to the beginning of an integer literal indicates that the literal is in octal notation.
         This isn't the case in Swift.
         Always add the ``0o`` prefix if your numbers are in octal notation.

-All of these literals are valid in Swift:

 .. testcode:: numberLiterals